 The Initial Plaintiffs further claim that we violated the Certificate of Designations by failing to take any actions or explore any options that would have given us legally available funds with which to repurchase the outstanding Series B preferred stock on October 15, 2013.
 In connection with their claims, Initial Plaintiffs also seek an award of contract damages.
 On January 17, 2014, we filed a motion to dismiss the complaint.
 On March 3, 2014, the complaint was amended to remove River Birch and add Brevan Howard Credit Catalyst Master Fund Ltd., Brevan Howard Master Fund, ALJ Capital I, LP, ALJ Capital II, LP, LJR Capital, LP, and Cedarview Opportunities Master Fund, LP as additional plaintiffs.
 Plaintiffs filed an answering brief to our Motion to Dismiss on April 30, 2014.
-Our reply brief is due on May 16, 2014, and a hearing will be held on our Motion to Dismiss on June 10, 2014.
+Our reply brief was filed on May 16, 2014, and a hearing was held on our Motion to Dismiss on June 10, 2014.
+Following the hearing, the parties agreed to stay all proceedings relating to Count I (which seeks a declaration that a VRTE was in effect at all times after April 15, 2010), Count II (which alleges that SBS breached the Certificate of Designations by incurring indebtedness in 2011 and 2012) and Count IV (which alleges that SBS breached the implied covenant of good faith and fair dealing by deferring certain dividends) of the complaint.
+On June 27, 2014, the Court denied our motion to dismiss Count III (which alleges that SBS breached the Certificate of Designations by failing to redeem all of the Series B Preferred Stock on October 15, 2013) of the complaint.
 We deny the allegations contained in the complaint and, to the contrary, assert that we have been and continue to be in full and complete compliance with all of our obligations under the Certificate of Designations, as fully disclosed in our public filings dating back to 2009.
 Accordingly, we believe that the complaint's allegations are frivolous and wholly without merit and intend to contest such allegations vigorously.